googleapis/googleapis.github.io/CONTRIBUTING.md

 We use [GitHub Pages][1] to make this documentation available, which uses [Jekyll][2] under the hood.

-If you have [Docker][3] installed, simply clone this repository and run the `serve.sh` file at the root of the repository.
+If you have [Docker][3] installed, clone this repository and run the `serve.sh` file at the root of the repository.
 This script does two things:

   * It builds the provided Docker image (unless you already have it) and tags it as `googleapis-site`.
   * It runs the `googleapis-site` image.

-The Jekyll development server uses port 4000 by default, so simply point your web browser to `http://localhost:4000`, and you should see the site.
+The Jekyll development server uses port 4000 by default; point your web browser to `http://localhost:4000`, and you should see the site.

 ### Arguments